nccadman19/beauty-hq/README.md

 BUG: flash messages not appearing for crud functionality, created toast notifications instead.
 BUG: mobile nav bar not closing on second click, changed to desktop view in mobile for clearer functionality.
 Unresolved.
 BUG: code not all formatted correctly.
 Python code formatted to pep8 using autopep8, html manually formatted.
+BUG: receiving an error from js that lash brow text boxes dont exist on other pages 'script.js:17 Uncaught TypeError: Cannot set properties of null (setting 'disabled')
+    at HTMLDocument.<anonymous> (script.js:17:30) - added a null check before executing code

 Toasts